-The Budget Act of 2021 (SB 170, Chapter 240) appropriated \$32 million from the California State Budget to CDFA for methane emissions reductions from dairy and livestock operations.
-CDFA will make approximately \$18.2 million (60% of \$30.4 million) available for the DDRDP.
-The Alternative Manure Management Program (AMMP) will receive approximately \$12.2 million (40% of \$30.4 million) to support non-digester practices that reduce methane from dairy and livestock operations, which includes an allocation for technical assistance grants under AB 2377.
+The Budget Act of 2022 (Senate Bill 154, Chapter 43) appropriated \$48 million from the California State Budget to CDFA for methane emissions reductions from dairy and livestock operations.
+CDFA will make approximately \$11.4 million available for the 2023 DDRDP.
+The 2023 Alternative Manure Management Program (AMMP) will make available approximately \$20.9 million, which includes additional Greenhouse Gas Reduction funds from the Budget as amended by Assembly Bill 179 to support non-digester practices that reduce methane from dairy and livestock operations.
+Remaining funds from the appropriations will be made available in a subsequent solicitation expected in 2024.